tonycai/crypto-ai-agents-with-amazon-bedrock/README.md

 (Optional) If you want your agent to query current cryptocurrency prices, you will need to obtain a [CoinGecko API key](https://www.coingecko.com/en/developers/dashboard)

+(Optional) The agent understands Ethereum Name Service (ENS) domain names, for example, translating `vitalik.eth` into the corresponding address.
+If you use the default Polygon network, this will work without any changes required.
+However, if you are using a different network, and want to have the agent support domain name resolution. you will need to set the Unstoppable Domains contract address in the `UNSTOPPABLE_DOMAINS_ADDRESS` variable.

 3. Install dependencies
 ```
 npm install